brandonregard/generic-python/README.md

 **Python DevTest**

-Solutions class in devtest.py created based on tests suplied in tests.py
+Solutions class in devtest.py created based on tests supplied in tests.py